 The suffocating routine of college life was an experience akin to that of making a Quake 2 level with the e1u1 texture set.
 You had a little bit of freedom but the template was firmly in place.
 Wall, pillar, wall.
 Class, lunch, class.
 My roommate, Ari, and I went to a dance at my college.
 "What do you mean we can't go in?"
 Ari said to the man at the door.

 "The theme of this dance is togas." the man said.
 "You're dressed like characters from Final Fantasy VII."

-"Oh that is so queer jumping on the FF7 bashing bandwagon like that."
+"Oh that is so lame jumping on the FF7 bashing bandwagon like that."
 I said.
 "The fact is it was a groundbreaking RPG and a milestone in the process of the genre itself becoming more adult.
-You're probably one of those hipster fags who reads insertcredit.com and tells their friends they can appreciate the porn-as-art movement.
+You're probably one of those hipsters who reads insertcredit.com and tells their friends they can appreciate the porn-as-art movement.
 Well, congratulations, you've depleted my data crystals.
 Your army stands victorious atop a bone pile high enough to blot out the sun."

 I consider this a brief flirtation with gothdom, although it's really more like a drunken booty call."Is that a pink rubber spiked bracelet you're wearing?"

 "What are you saying?
 That I rationalize wearing goth and/or punk accessories by telling myself they drive away those unworthy of my friendship when in reality if I had the social skills to properly interact with people I'd fall for the first fat chick who was willing to tie me up?"

 The DJ put on "Hot in Here" by Nelly.